lsst-sqre/nublado1/README.md

 * You will need to expose your Jupyter Lab instance to the public internet, and GitHub's egress IPs must be able to reach it.
-This is necessary for the GitHub OAuth2 callback to work.
+This is necessary for the GitHub OAuth2 callback (or indeed any OAuth callback) to work.

 * You will need a public DNS record, accessible from wherever you are going to allow users to connect.
 It must point to the IP address that